lauyikfung/A-Summary-Sheet-of-Optimization-in-Deep-Learning/README.md

 Newton's method provides one of the earliest insight in optimization theories.
 Based on gradient descent, a lot of optimization theories including momentum, adaptive learning, sign of gradient, second-order optimization, variance reduction and scheduler-free optimization have been proposed.
 However, there is a lack of comprehensive and clear summary of these approaches with unified notation system.
 This paper attempts to give a systematic, explicit and concise formulation of many of these methods with citation.
 I hope it can propose the innovation in optimization theory in deep learning, while facilitating relevant researchers to search for references.

-According to the limitation of time, I may miss some excellent works on optimization in deep learning.
-I am very pleased to communicate with others and adding more interesting works to this sheet.
+**According to the limitation of time, I may miss some excellent works on optimization in deep learning.
+I am very pleased to communicate with others and adding more interesting works to this sheet.**

+**And the bibtex file is upload in this repository.**

 **Reference and citation is welcome!**